 Are you a beginner swimmer?
 Or a beginner outdoor swimmer?
 Don’t worry!
 The Great Lakes are a terrific place to discover the wonders of swimming in natural waters.
 And there are so many locations to give lake swimming a try!

 We understand that jumping into unknown mysterious waters can be intimidating, but don't worry.
-Here are our top 3 recommended swimming destinations for beginners:
+Here are our top 3 recommended beaches for beginner swimmers:

 Aaah, Port Stanley.
 While this lakeside town was once known as the “Coney Island of the Great Lakes,” Port Stanley is now a quaint spot recognizable for its maritime character.
 It attracts tens of thousands of beach-goers each year, and it’s easy to see why!